MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-run-sample-order-orch-flow.md

 1. Save the sample sales order payload as a JSON file.
 Attach the file to an email with the subject "IOMLabOrderIntakeOrder".
 1. Send the email to the Outlook account that you previously used to set up the IOMLabOrderIntake provider.

-The order fails the header ship to country validation.
+The order fails the header ship to country/region validation.
 The status reason is "Order Validation Failed".